wqding/BOOTLE-Frontend/README.md

 ### Installation
 1. npm install
-2. setup react native development environment: https://reactnative.dev/docs/environment-setup
+2. setup react native development environment: https://reactnative.dev/docs/environment-setup -> Setup React Native CLI NOT Expo
 3. setup usb debugging on phone: <Preparing the Android device> section in the link above
 4. create a .env file and get the BASE_URL by setting up the backend